-Hours of Operation: The Museum of the Southeast American Indian is open from 8 AM to 5 PM, Monday through Saturday.
+The Museum of the Southeast American Indian is open from 9:00 AM to 5:00 PM, Monday through Friday, and 10:00 AM to 3:00 PM on Saturday.
 We are usually closed for lunch from 12:00 noon-1:00 pm on Mondays and Saturdays.
 For group visits, please call ahead for reservations.

 To learn more about the Museum of the Southeast American Indian (formerly theNative American Resource Center), visit the following links:

 |Music||History||Victory Over the Ku Klux Klan||Hero: Henry Berry Lowrie|

 Latest News and Announcements